Abdullah5111/grow-to-prime/README.md

 # Grow to Prime - Frontend

-This is the frontend application for the AI Generated Leader project, built with Next.js and designed to work with the Django backend deployed on Google Cloud Run.
+This is frontend application for the AI Generated Leader project, built with Next.js and designed to work with the Django backend deployed on Google Cloud Run.

 ## 🚀 Quick Deploy to Vercel

 ### Option 1: Deploy with Vercel CLI

 ```bash
 # Install Vercel CLI
 npm i -g vercel